Skip to main navigation Skip to search Skip to main content

 Mojtaba Sayyad Mahernia (Lunds university) with the project ”Functional Analysis of Meaning Generation During Writing”.

-Kristina Lundgren (Kristianstad University) with a project which preliminary focusses on early reading and writing development.
+Kristina Lundgren (Kristianstad University) with a half-time licentiate project which focusses on teacher's reading aloud to children in primary school.

 Previous doctoral supervision includes: